-All new Yamaha D-Mode variable throttle control enables the rider to adjust the performance characteristics of the engine based on riding preferences or conditions.
-Standard mode emphasises the very linear and throttle and torque feel of the engine.
-The A mode allows the rider to enjoy sportier engine performance in the low to mid rpm mode.
-And the B Mode reduces the power response for riding situations that require softer power characteristics.
-The switch mechanism is located on the RHS switch gear.
+Yamaha D-Mode variable throttle control enables the rider to adjust the performance characteristics of the engine based on riding preferences or conditions.
+Standard mode emphasises the very linear throttle and torque feel of the engine.
+The A mode allows the rider to enjoy sportier engine performance in the low to mid rpms.
+While the B Mode reduces the power response for riding situations that require softer power characteristics.
+The switch mechanism is located on the RHS handle bar switch gear.

-Revised extra-long, lightweight aluminium “truss-type” swingarm provides great torsional rigidity for class leading handling, agility and manoeuvrability.
-This new lighter swingarm is made up of cast aluminium and C.F. (controlled filling) die cast parts.
+Extra-long, lightweight aluminium “truss-type” swingarm provides great torsional rigidity for class leading handling, agility and manoeuvrability.
+This lightweight swingarm is made up of cast aluminium and CF die cast parts.
 The distance between the swingarm pivot and the rear axle has been optimized (597 mm) for excellent “turn-in” abilities and rear wheel traction.

-This new Deltabox chassis offers an incredible 56 degree lean angle.
+This Deltabox chassis offers an incredible 56 degree lean angle.

-New design, fully adjustable 43mm inverted fork features independent left and right damping system.
+Fully adjustable 43mm inverted fork features independent left and right damping system.
 The compression damping is adjusted via the left fork leg, while rebound damping is adjusted on the right fork leg.
-This new system simplifies the flow of oil through the fork and minimizes oil cavitation (aeration of the oil) for more stable suspension performance.
+This system simplifies the flow of oil through the fork and minimizes oil cavitation (aeration of the oil) for more stable suspension performance.
+Adjustments include 5-way spring preload, 25-way rebound and 25-way compression damping.
 Front wheel travel is 120mm (4.7″).
-The thickness of the inner tube and the shape of the outer tube has been optimized.
+The thickness of the inner fork tubes and the shape of the outer tubes have been optimized.
 The adjustable design allows the rider to tailor suspension settings to match rider weight and road /track conditions to maximize handling and suspension performance.

-New bottom link Motocross rear suspension utilizes a new fully adjustable piggyback-style rear shock.
+Bottom link Motocross rear suspension utilizes a fully adjustable piggyback-style rear shock.
+Adjustments include 16-way spring preload, 18-way rebound and 20-way hi speed compression damping and 4-way low speed compression damping.
 The bottom link design lowers the centre of gravity for excellent handling.
-This new shock features 2-way (hi speed & low speed) compression adjustment plus rebound and spring preload adjustability too.
+This shock features 2-way (hi speed & low speed) compression adjustment plus rebound and spring preload adjustability too.
 This is a rising rate or progressive system.
 The adjustable design allows the rider to tailor suspension settings to match rider weight and road /track conditions to maximize handling and suspension performance.
 Rear wheel travel is 120mm (4.7″).

-Radial mount 6-piston calipers squeeze new fully floating 310mm dual front rotors.
+Radial mount 6-piston calipers squeeze fully floating 310mm dual front rotors.
 The result is incredible braking performance with excellent control and lever feedback.
-The rotors and carriers feature a new design.

 Brembo radial pump master cylinder with 16mm piston is a direct GP race innovation.
 The lever is adjustable for various hand sizes.